eye-square/docs/client-scripts-api.md

 As the channel is handling a lot of different events you most of the time need to filter the events to react to only the events that you need to.
 There are multiple properties that are of interest for you.

-For now you can filter by using an `if` clause (as seen in an example above already):
+For now you can filter by using an `if` clause:

 ```js
 window.setTaskHook("recording", ({ channel }) => {